Bezliudivka

 Lake Nahorivske and Lake Pidborivske are located in the settlement.

 History

-Bezlyudivka was first mentioned in 1681.
+Bezlyudivka was first mentioned in 1677.

 It was a village in Kharkov uyezd of Kharkov Governorate of the Russian Empire.

-In 1938 it was classified as an urban-type settlement.
+In 1938, it was classified as an urban-type settlement.

 It is estimated that 988 inhabitants of Bezludivka had fought in the World War II, 124 of them died, 798 were awarded orders and medals of the Soviet Union.

 In 1964 the Sovkhoz "Bezliudivsky" was formed here.

 In January 1989 the population was 10 387 people.

 In January 2013 the population was 9698 people.

 In January 2018 the population was 9436 people.

+Until 26 January 2024, Bezliudivka was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Bezliudivka became a rural settlement.

 Economy and culture

 Bezliudivka is located near a large sand quarry.
 There is a Judicial Lyceum, another lyceum, clinic, library, club.